 - Avoid argument and confrontation.

 - Adjust to patients resistance rather than fighting it directly.

 MI supports self-efficacy and optimism, which in drug addiction treatment helps resolve ambivalence and allows individuals to embrace treatment efforts that best help them change problematic substance use behavior.

 Rational Emotive Behavior Therapy (REBT)

 Rational Emotive Behavior Therapy helps patients have a clearer understanding of their thoughts while also helping them develop better habits.
-By thinking in more positive and responsible ways they can express emotions in a healthier manner.
+By thinking in more positive and responsible ways, they can express emotions more healthily.
 The idea of REBT is that thinking comes from within, so external situations are not what should drive a person’s happiness or unhappiness.

 How Effective is Therapy in Treating Drug Addiction?

 Behavioral therapy helps people understand the root of their addiction.
 One of the most significant benefits of therapy is acquiring life skills to handle stressful and painful circumstances that may trigger intense craving for drugs and provoke another cycle of substance abuse.
 Therapy can also help people remain abstinent because it modifies self-destructive attitudes and behaviors related to drug abuse.

 Helpful Holistic & Alternative Therapeutical Tips to Assist in the Treatment and Recovery of Substance Abuse Disorder